xewerx/e-dziennik/README.md

 If you want test my app you may login:
 -teacher profil: login: admin password: admin, -student profil: login: JurekNowak password: uczen.

+!!
+Now unfortunately my API for this project on Heroku doesn't accesbile.